How to Freeze Cookie Dough

 Line a baking sheet with parchment paper or wax paper.
 This will prevent the cookie dough from sticking to it as it freezes.

-If the cookie dough needs to chill before you bake it, let it do its thing, then once that step has completed, scoop the cookie dough onto the prepared baking sheet.
-You can scoop these relatively close together, but don’t let them touch because then they’ll freeze as one.
+If the cookie dough needs to chill before you bake it, let it do its thing, then once that step has completed, scoop the cookie dough onto the parchment-lined baking sheet.
+You can scoop these relatively close together in a single layer, but don’t let them touch because then they’ll freeze as one.

 When all your cookies have been scooped, transfer the baking sheet to the freezer and freeze for 3-4 hours.
 Once frozen solid, simply transfer the frozen dough into a freezer bag.